Bathymodiolus thermophilus

 Bathymodiolus thermophilus is a species of large, deep water mussel, a marine bivalve mollusc in the family Mytilidae, the true mussels.
 The species was discovered at abyssal depths when submersible vehicles such as DSV Alvin began exploring the deep ocean.
 It occurs on the sea bed, often in great numbers, close to hydrothermal vents where hot, sulphur-rich water wells up through the floor of the Pacific Ocean.
+They can form dense aggregations and act as a foundation species in vent habitats.
+A major component of its nutrition can come from chemosynthetic symbionts housed in the gills (within bacteriocytes), linking the mussel's success to vent chemistry and microbial metabolism.

 Description

 Bathymodiolus thermophilus is a very large mussel with a dark brown periostracum, growing to a length of about 20 cm.
 It is attached to rocks on the seabed by byssus threads but it is able to detach itself and move to a different location.
 It is sometimes very abundant, having been recorded at densities of up to 300 individuals per square metre (270 per square yard).